Skip to main content

 Program Overview

-• Become the teacher you have always wanted to be and earn a master’s degree in the process.
+Become the leader you have always wanted to be and earn a master’s degree in the process.
 UNC Charlotte’s Master of Arts in Teaching programs allow students to become a self-reflective master teacher, in addition to developing advanced competencies as a teacher-researcher and a teacher-leader.

 UNC Charlotte’s Master of Arts in Teaching (M.A.T.) program is only for those who have completed the Graduate Certificate in Child and Family Development: Birth through Kindergarten.
 This two-phase program consists of 35 credit hours total: 21 credit hours in the graduate certificate phase (Phase I) and 14 hours in the master’s degree completion phase (Phase II).